My Dear Karadi: Plot

-Manikantan is a zoo-keeper.
-A bear accidentally escapes the zoo, for which the hero is held responsible.
+Manikandan is a zoo-keeper.
+A bear accidentally escapes from the zoo, for which Manikandan is held responsible.
 He would lose his job if the bear is not found, and unemployment would considerably damage the prospect of his getting married with the girl he loves.
 The movie is all about how Manikantan dresses up as a bear to secure his job and marry his girlfriend.